Kamil14210/Abax2_Predict/README.md

 Predict_temperature

 Program to predict temperature at 5 minutes or 30 minutes.
 Solution for home use.
-Necessary connected with server CCTV system (ETHM-1 Plus).
+Necessary connected with server SSWiN system (used ETHM-1 Plus).
 IP, port, no. zone (motion detector).
 Can be integrated with smarthome system.
 Temperature changes can watch with line graph.